 INTRODUCTION — Running is one of the world's most popular forms of exercise, with millions of regular participants.
 In the United States alone, up to 40 million people run regularly, with more than 10 million running at least 100 days a year .
 Although running is an effective way to achieve many health benefits, it is associated with a high risk of injury; yearly, up to half of runners report an injury .
 Although some injuries are traumatic, most are due to overuse.

 Given the popularity of running and the high rate of associated overuse injuries amenable to nonsurgical management, the primary care physician is likely to manage many injured runners and should be familiar with the diagnosis and treatment of the more common problems.
-The diagnosis and management of common lower extremity injuries associated with running are reviewed here.
-Detailed discussions of some specific injuries are found separately.
-(See "Ankle sprain" and "Patellofemoral pain" and "Hamstring muscle and tendon injuries" and "Stress fractures of the metatarsal shaft".)
+The risk factors, diagnosis, management, and prevention of common lower extremity injuries associated with running are reviewed here.
+Detailed discussions of some specific injuries are found separately, including those listed here.
+(See "Ankle sprain" and "Patellofemoral pain" and "Iliotibial band syndrome" and "Hamstring muscle and tendon injuries" and "Stress fractures of the metatarsal shaft" and "Stress fractures of the tarsal (foot) navicular" and "Plantar fasciitis".)

 GENERAL EPIDEMIOLOGY — The incidence of lower extremity injuries in runners ranges from 19.4 to 79.3 percent .
 The knee is the most commonly injured body part.
 The most common diagnoses include: patellofemoral pain, medial tibial stress syndrome (shin splints), Achilles tendinopathy, iliotibial band syndrome, plantar fasciitis, and stress fractures of the metatarsals and tibia [3-6].
 According to a 2009 survey of more than 11,000 year-round runners, more than 10 percent experienced hip and/or low back pain in the previous 12 months .
 Among marathon runners, men report more hamstring and calf problems, whereas women report more hip complaints .
 Running is a common cause of injury among military personnel .